Banner image

 Please note that the following departures deviate from the above day-by-day itinerary:

-24-Oct-2024 and 18-Dec-2024: These departures spend 5 days (Days 5 to 9) exploring the Antarctic Peninsula.
-They then continue up to South Georgia and spend 4 days there (1 fewer than the itinerary above).
-Finally, they sail on to the Falklands and spend 2 days exploring there, before returning to Ushuaia on Day 21.
+24-Oct-2024 and 18-Dec-2024: These departures spend four days (Days 5 to 8) exploring the Antarctic Peninsula.
+They then continue up to South Georgia and spend four days there (one fewer than the itinerary above).
+Finally, they sail on to the Falklands and spend two full days exploring there, before returning to Ushuaia on Day 21.

 The 16-Mar-2025 departure follows a significantly different itinerary and is 20 days in length.
 This trip spends an additional day in Antarctica, travelling through the Antarctic Sound to the spectacular Weddell Sea.
-From here you will head north via Elephant Island to South Georgia and spend 5 days (as per the above itinerary).
-However, you will then sail directly from South Georgia back to Ushuaia (3 sea days), so please note that you do not visit the Falklands with this itinerary.
+From here you will head north via Elephant Island to South Georgia and spend five days (as per the above itinerary).
+You will then sail directly from South Georgia back to Ushuaia (three sea days), so please note that you do not visit the Falklands with this itinerary.

 Single Supplement And Child Policy

-For those travelling solo who would like their own cabin, the single supplement is 1.5 times the cost of a single berth, please contact us for details.
-However, there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who would like their own cabin, the single supplement is 1.5 times the cost of a single berth.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

 Children aged 8 years old or over are welcome.
 There isn't any concession on pricing.
 Please contact us for details.